ComicsPROgress

 What does this look like:

-Possible Coaching
+Observation Possible Coaching Possible Fixes

+Customer tells employee they are really enjoying Fantastic Four’s latest run.
+You observe your employee responding that the current series is “absolute trash.”
+“I know you think that by providing your opinion you are being real with the customer, but by telling the customer you hate the run you have insulted something they said they enjoy and made them uncomfortable.”
 “If you’re really digging the new Fantastic Four, you should check out Volume 3.
 It’s such a cool take on the characters and the art and writing really shine.
 Let me get you a copy to flip through.”

 This coaching opportunity directly addresses the exact behavior the employee demonstrated, offers an alternative way to say what they said, and provides a natural segue to selling an item to the customer…which is what a sales associate should be doing!
 This is what good coaching should look like!